apache/seatunnel/docs/en/configuration/filter-plugins/Kv.md

 ##### target_field [string]

-New field name.
+All extracted fields will be put into `target_field`.

 ##### value_split [string]

-A non-empty string of characters to use as single-character value delimiters for parsing out key-value pairs.
+A non-empty string of characters to use as single-character value delimiters for parsing key-value pairs.

 ### Examples